soulcutter/saxerator/README.md

 =========

-Saxerator is a streaming xml-to-hash parser designed for working with very large xml files by giving you Enumerable access to manageable chunks of the document.
+Saxerator is a streaming xml-to-hash parser designed for working with very large xml files by giving you [Enumerable](http://apidock.com/ruby/Enumerable) access to manageable chunks of the document.

 Each xml chunk is parsed into a JSON-like Ruby Hash structure for consumption.

 You can parse any valid xml in 3 simple steps.

 1. Initialize the parser
-1. Specify which tag you care about using a simple DSL
+1. Specify which tag(s) you care about using a simple DSL
 1. Perform your work in an `each` block, or using any [Enumerable](http://apidock.com/ruby/Enumerable) method